PlainCrown/foodeater/README.md

   * Display score in the panel below the game

 Features that I plan to implement:
-  * Make the tail grown when food is eaten
+  * Make the tail grow when food is eaten
   * Respawn food on random cells when eaten
   * Add death on collision with walls or tail